Tow Truck Marketing 101:

 - A Properly Optimized and Utilized Facebook Business Page.

 - 100% Accurate and Consistent Directory listings on the 70 Directories Google Deems Important.

 - A Properly Optimized Social Media Campaign.

-- Clicks to Your Website.
+- Clicks on Your Website.

 Time is Crucial